 What It Means To Be Insulin Dependent

-Each year the fourth Tuesday in March is the National American Diabetes Association Alert Day (follow the link to take the risk test) to bring awareness to the issue of Type 2 Diabetes.
+Each year the fourth Tuesday in March is the National American Diabetes Association Alert Day to bring awareness to the issue of Type 2 Diabetes.
 The story you are about to read is one young woman’s Type 1 Diabetes and subsequent sight loss journey as a result of the disease.
 I’ve been following Nicole on Instagram for a few months and was so touched by her openness to share aspects of the disease we seldom talk about.
 Without further ado, I present to you, Nicole:

 It’s hard for me to describe all the feelings I had when Stephanae asked me if I would write my story to be featured in the month of March on prevention, diabetes, and vision loss on her blog.
 At first, I felt so honored and so excited!

 Now as I start to write I feel overwhelmed.
 Will I be able to explain everything appropriately?
 Can I fit everything that I’ve been through into the next paragraphs I am about to write?
 I’m going to do my best and so I’ll start with what came before my vision loss, and that was my diagnosis of type one diabetes.

 It was April 25, 2000, and two days previous I had celebrated my 17th birthday.
 I was a junior in high school and an athlete.
 I played water polo and swam on the swim team.
 Both sports are very demanding on the body.

 “If I didn’t check my blood sugars 8 times per day by pricking my finger and putting blood on a glucose meter, and take multiple injections daily I would die.”